Capital Markets Union #1 – Financing the real economy

 30 November 2018

-According to the analysis conducted by the European Commission “Small and medium-sized enterprises’ access to finance” (2016), one of the most important issues facing European SMEs is their difficulty accessing finance, which is still mainly bank-based.
+According to the “Small and medium-sized enterprises’ access to finance” (2016) report by the European Commission, one of the most important issues facing European SMEs is their difficulty accessing finance, which is still mainly bank-based.

-While small and medium-sized enterprises are increasingly competing in a globalised market, the search for funding mostly takes place in the country of origin.
-Yet, despite progress has been made, capital markets today remain fragmented and are typically organised on European national lines.
-The role of a Capital Markets Union has recently been recognised by the European Commission leading to the Investment Plan for Europe (also known as “Juncker Plan”) in 2014 aiming at unlocking public and private investments in the real economy.
+While SMEs are increasingly competing in a globalized market, the search for funding mostly takes place at a local level.
+Despite the progress achieved thus far, capital markets today remain fragmented and are typically organized in European national lines.
+The European Commission was recently acknowledged the need for a Capital Markets Union in the Investment Plan for Europe (also known as “Juncker Plan”), which aims to unlock public and private investments into the real economy.

 What are the objectives of the Capital Markets Union?

-- Enhancing SME access to diversified financing instruments as a complement to bank credit, especially among the world of Fintech companies.
+- Enhancing access to diversified financing instruments for SMEs, in complement to bank credit, especially through Fintech companies.

 - Creating a regulatory framework that favours long-term investments and the financing of infrastructures in Europe.